Know the Exact Compliant Surcharge for Every B2B Payment with Our Free Calculator

 Each of these B2B payment processors offers capabilities designed to streamline payment workflows, automate parts of the invoice payment process, and support businesses as payment volumes grow.
 In the next section, we’ll look at what B2B payment processing software is and how it helps organizations modernize payment operations.

-What Is A B2B Payment Platform?
+What Is A B2B Payment Software?

 B2B payment software is a platform that helps businesses manage, process, and automate payments between companies.
-Instead of relying on manual workflows, emails, and disconnected banking systems, these platforms centralize the entire invoice payment process, allowing finance teams to capture, approve, process, and reconcile payments from a single system.
+Instead of relying on manual workflows, emails, and disconnected banking systems, these platforms centralize the entire invoice payment process, allowing finance teams to capture, authorize, process, and reconcile payments from a single system.

 10 Best B2B Payment Software Platforms in 2026